waskalien/technical-test/README.md

 - Streamlining communication: Having a map feature can make it easier to quickly find and contact team members who are geographically close to a particular location or who have expertise in a certain area.

 - Supporting remote work: In an increasingly remote and distributed work environment, having a map feature can help team members feel more connected and provide a sense of presence, even if they are physically located in different parts of the world.

+### Other features

+- Addresses are reformatted correctly with the Google API
+- Ability to choose a user's avatar
+- Ability to choose a project's logo

 ### Feedback